KastnerRG/Read_the_docs/docs/project1.rst

   Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle.
 How does increasing the II affect the loop latency?
 What are the trends?
 At some point setting the II to a larger value does not make sense.
 What is that value in this example?
 How would you calculate that value for a general for loop?

 * **Question 3 - Removing Conditional Statements:** If/else statements and other conditionals can limit the possible parallelism and often require additional resources.
 If the code can be rewritten to remove them, it can make the resulting design more efficient.
+This is known as code hoisting.

   Rewrite the code to remove any conditional statements.
 Compare the designs with and without if/else condition.
 Is there a difference in performance and/or resource utilization?
 Does the presence of the conditional branch have any effect when the design is pipelined?
 If so, how and why?

-* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel, enable loop level pipelining, or provide other benefits.
+* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel (via unrolling), enable loop level pipelining, or provide other benefits.
 This may increase the performance and the resource usage.

   Is there an opportunity for loop partitioning in FIR filters?
 Compare your hardware designs before and after loop partitioning.
 What is the difference in performance?
 How do the number of resources change?
 Why?